-Think golds, greens, reds and whites, adorned with beading, ribbons and foliage.
-For an alternative take on the Christmas bouquet, choose an unusual vessel – such as a jam jar, bowl, raffia basket, tin can, tea cup or bottle.
-If designing a centre piece, a bowl may be more apt.
+Think golds, greens, reds, and whites, adorned with beading, ribbons and foliage.
+For an alternative take on the Christmas bouquet, choose an unusual vessel – such as a jam jar, bowl, raffia basket, tin can, teacup or bottle.
+If designing a centerpiece, a bowl may be more apt.

-For something more over-the-top and very in trend these season, opt for a pineapple vase!
+For something more over-the-top and very in trend this season, opt for a pineapple vase!

 A reason to be colourful

-Christmas is certainly a great time of year to abandon those muted tones and embrace colour.
+Christmas is certainly a great time of year to abandon those muted tones and embrace color.

 Reds, greens, crimsons, rich creams and purples are all the rage come Christmas time.
-Team as many shades of red, white and green together as desired.
+The team as many shades of red, white and green together as desired.
 However, when using crimson flowers, opt for a more subtle backdrop, as this is one of the more, over-the-top Christmas shades!